 “Oh give me a home where the buffalo roam and the deer and the antelope play….”
 Add waving blue-stem grass, Indian tribes, trees along the streams, a few early homesteaders and that would describe south-central Kansas in the late 1860s.

 The Kansas-Nebraska Act (1854), the building of railroads across Kansas, the Homestead Act (1862) and the end of the Civil War (1865) brought many families from Ohio, Illinois and Indiana looking for cheap farm land into the area that was to become Harvey County.
 The earliest settlers saw the movement of great herds of cattle to Abilene through the area that was to become Newton.
 The town became a dynamic (but short-lived) railhead for cattle shipment when the Santa Fe Railroad, building track from Emporia, met the Chisholm Trail.
 Longhorn cattle from Texas were shipped to the east coast from Newton between 1871 and 1873.
 With a mix of cowboys, saloons and brothels, Newton became known as “the wickedest town in the West.”
-Coming soon–the on-line exhibit entitled Sketches of Pre-Harvey County and Its Settlement.
+For stories of this era, click the on-line exhibit entitled Sketches of Pre-Harvey County and Its Settlement.